Lymantria dispar dispar: L. d. dispar versus L. dispar usage

 For the purposes of taxonomy, the common names European gypsy moth and North American gypsy moth represent the same subspecies, L. d. dispar, as opposed to subspecies of L. dispar from Asia.

 Confusion over the species and subspecies is widespread.
 For regulatory purposes, the U. S. Department of Agriculture has defined Asian Gypsy Moth as "any biotype of Lymantria dispar (sensu lato) possessing female flight capability". despite Lymantria dispar asiatica not being the only classified subspecies that is capable of flight; even females of L. d. dispar can fly, if only very weakly.
 Traditionally, all L. dispar have been referred to as gypsy moth, including when referring to Japanese, Indian, and Asiatic subspecies.

 Common name

 In the species' native area, the English common name is "gypsy moth".
-In North America in July 2021, the Entomological Society of America announced it was delisting the common name gypsy moth as part of an effort to replace racist or otherwise offensive names, as Gypsy is considered an offensive slur by some in the North American Romani community.
+In June 2021 the 17-member governing board of the Entomological Society of America decided to remove the name "gypsy moth" from the Society's Common Names of Insects and Related Organisms List as "hurtful to the Romani people", since gypsy is considered an ethnic slur by some Romani people especially in the United States where the moth is widespread.
 This led the Society to select a replacement name through a consultative process.
-In January 2022, they proposed the name spongy moth, in reference to the spongy mass of the egg casing.
-This new common name was formally adopted in North America in March 2022.
+In January 2022, the Society proposed the name spongy moth, in reference to the spongy mass of the egg casing.
+A 16-member governing board voted to approve the new name in March 2022.